kora-projects/kora-docs/mkdocs/docs/v2/en/guides/grpc-server.md

 - what gRPC is and why it is useful for service-to-service communication
 - how Protocol Buffers define a shared RPC contract
-- how Kora starts and wires a gRPC server
+- how Kora starts a gRPC server and picks up every `BindableService` from the graph
 - how unary RPC methods map to familiar CRUD operations
 - how gRPC `Status` errors replace HTTP-style transport errors
+- why handlers stay synchronous on Kora's virtual-thread execution model

 ## Troubleshooting { #troubleshooting }